 Ever since the GI Bill passed in 1944, it has provided financial aid to millions of US army veterans and their families.
 According to the VA, the bill has financed over 25 million veterans with approximately $400 billion.
 Moreover, since 2009, veterans and their families have received more than $12 billion in funding from the Post-9/11 GI Bill.

-What Bootcamps Accept GI Bill Benefits?
+In-Person Coding Bootcamps That Accept the GI Bill

 - Claim Academy